ndangelo/type/_posts/docs/2016-04-25-east-jekyll.markdown

 ### Navigation

-The navigation on the sidebar will include all the links to the pages you have created.
+The navigation on the sidebar will automatically include all the links to the pages you have created.

 ---